 - order someone to give it information or documents in their possession

-- obtain consent before beginning charity proceedings in the courts
+- beginning charity proceedings in the courts

-4.1 How can the Commission help exempt charities?
+How the Commission can help exempt charities

 Official Custodian for charities